Day 1

 Nagano

-We suggest visitng Matsumoto, a quaint castle town embraced by verdant rice fields, vineyards, and the majestic Japan Alps.
+We suggest visiting Matsumoto, a quaint castle town embraced by verdant rice fields, vineyards, and the majestic Japan Alps.
 Explore Matsumoto Castle, one of only a dozen original castles still standing in Japan.
 Renowned for its striking black facade, crimson arch bridge, and panoramic backdrop of the Japanese Alps, it offers a captivating glimpse into the nation's feudal history.

 This evening's lodging entails a stay at a Shukubo, a temple accommodation nestled within the Zenkoji precinct.
 Indulge in the serenity of this tranquil setting, where you'll be treated to a traditional vegetarian Buddhist dinner.

-Overnight: Standard - Zenkoji Fuchinobo Nagano | Superior - Zenkoji Fuchinobo Nagano | Deluxe - Zenkoji Fuchinobo Nagano
+Overnight: Standard - Zenkoji Fuchinobo Nagano | Superior - Zenkoji Fuchinobo Nagano | Deluxe - Zenkoji Fuchinobo Nagano or similar, Half Board basis (breakfast and dinner included).

 Day 5